Active Caustics: Introduction

 \section{Introduction}

-The motion of particles in an ambient flow governs the formation of droplets in clouds \cite{PINSKY19971177}, the drift of atmospheric pollutants~\cite{Fernando2010} and the biological pump of the oceans~\cite{Boyd}, and is central to a wide range of industrial processes \cite{SAMBORSKA2022110960}.
-When the particles have appreciable inertia, the coupling between their velocity and the local flow profile can lead to long-wavelength inhomogeneities in their spatial distribution \cite{Lillo2004}.
-Heavy particles in a background turbulent flow are known to get centrifuged out of regions of high vorticity.
-Vortices thus promote particle collisions, aggregation, and caustics~\cite{MR1983, Maxey1986, Croor2015, Wilkinson_2005}, offering a plausible mechanism for droplet growth in clouds~\cite{Croor2017}.
-In this article we explore theoretically the possibility that such singular enhancement of encounters might occur in suspensions of motile particles \cite{ lauga2009hydrodynamics} without particle inertia, dramatically increasing opportunities for communication and sexual reproduction \cite{BUSKEY199813} among small, slow, persistent swimmers in marine environments \cite{Tuval2020, StockerARFM2012}.
+In geometrical optics, the boundary of a family of focused light rays is termed a \textit{caustic}.
+The extremal character of such a limiting surface or curve (in three or two dimensions, respectively) implies a divergent intensity \cite{Berry1977} By precise analogy the term caustic is applied to singularities in particle concentration arising from the crossing of trajectories -- of dark matter on cosmic scales \cite{Feldbrugge2018} or of solute in suspensions \cite{Wilkinson_2005}, the latter being the focus here.
+The growth of raindrops in clouds \cite{PINSKY19971177}, the settling of atmospheric pollutants~\cite{Fernando2010}, the strength of the biological pump in the oceans~\cite{Boyd}, and a wide range of industrial processes \cite{SAMBORSKA2022110960}, hinge on collisions and coalescence between particles or droplets suspended in background flows.
+When particles have appreciable inertia, the coupling between their velocity and the local flow profile can lead to inhomogeneities in their spatial distribution \cite{Lillo2004}.
+Heavy particles in a turbulent flow are known to get centrifuged out of regions of high vorticity, displaying finite-time singularities in particle trajectories that amplify collision rates, aggregation, and caustics~\cite{MR1983, Maxey1986, Croor2015, Wilkinson_2005}, offering a mechanism for droplet growth in clouds~\cite{falkovich2002, Croor2017}, for example.
+In this article we explore theoretically the possibility of such singular enhancement of encounters in suspensions of motile particles \cite{lauga2009hydrodynamics} {\it without} particle inertia.

+Swimmers in vortical and turbulent flows, through the coupling of their orientation to velocity gradients, present rich dynamical behaviors: accumulation at vortex boundaries \cite{Torney2007}, gyrotactic patchiness in vortical and turbulent flows \cite{Durham2011, Durham2013, Zhan2014}, crossing of transport barriers in chaotic flows \cite{Khurana2011}, and preferential sampling of downwelling regions by marine microorganisms \cite{pedley1992hydrodynamic, Durham2013, PhysRevLett.116.108104}.
+Micro-swimmers in externally driven flows display focusing \cite{Kessler1985}, aggregation \cite{GENIN20043, Ardekani2012}, and expulsion out of vortical regions \cite{Sokolov2016}, in a manner reminiscent of inertial particles \cite{Croor2015, Wilkinson_2005}.
+These works established that motility and shape when coupled to background vortical flows generate clustering and transport phenomena absent for passive tracers.
+Durham et al. \cite{Durham2013}, for example, remark on the visual similarity of fractal clustering of active particles in flow and cloud formation by droplets \cite{falkovich2002}.
+Here, we establish a more formal correspondence by identifying caustics as a unifying dynamical mechanism.